Georgia Behavioral Health

 Mood disorders, including depression and bipolar disorder, affect how a person feels, thinks, and interacts with the world.
 These conditions can lead to persistent sadness, mood swings, loss of motivation, or extreme emotional highs and lows.
 Left untreated, mood disorders can disrupt relationships, work, and overall quality of life.

-At Georgia Behavioral Health, we offer compassionate, evidence-based care to help individuals manage mood disorders effectively, empowering them to regain control of their lives.
+At Georgia Behavioral Health, our experienced depression therapists in Norcross, GA, offer compassionate, evidence-based care to help individuals manage mood disorders effectively, empowering them to regain control of their lives.

 Understanding Depression